 - 5G-ENSURE has elaborated and presented over 30 direct contributions focusing on issues and solutions related to privacy.
 The plan is to build on this with contributions to the security architecture.
 Within the ETSI umbrella, TC CYBER is also seen as relevant for privacy aspects, and 5G-ENSURE has also provided contributions to this group.

-- 5G-ENSURE Open Consultation is open until the end of September to collect views on security from a range of 5G stakeholders, from operators and vendors, vertical industries, R&I projects, policy makers and regulators.
+- 5G-ENSURE Open Consultation is open until mid-October to collect views on security from a range of 5G stakeholders, from operators and vendors, vertical industries, R&I projects, policy makers and regulators.

 International Panel on the way forward for 5G security and related standardisation

 Charles Brookson, Chair ETSI TC CYBER; Roberto Cascella, Senior Policy Officer at the European Cyber Security Organisation (ECSO), Jovan Golic, Lead NGMN Security Competence Team, Telecom Italia and Anand Prasad, Chairman 3GPP SA3.
 Moderated by Pascal Bisson, technical coordinator of 5G-ENSURE project, panellists discussed priority actions towards security research on 5G network.